 Additional tax under section 197(f).
-A corporation that elects to pay tax on the gain from the sale of an intangible under the related person exception to the anti-churning rules should include any additional tax due under section 197(f)(9)(B) in the total for line 3.
-On the dotted line next to line 3, write "Section 197" and the amount.
+A corporation that elects to pay tax on the gain from the sale of an intangible under the related person exception to the anti-churning rules should include any additional tax due under section 197(f)(9)(B) in the total for line 2.
+On the dotted line next to line 2, write "Section 197" and the amount.

-Line 4.
+Line 3.
 Alternative Minimum Tax (AMT)

-Note.
-A corporation that is not a small corporation exempt from the AMT (see below) may be required to file Form 4626 if it claims certain credits, even though it does not owe any AMT.
-See Form 4626 for
+A corporation that is not a small corporation exempt from the AMT CAUTION may be required to file Form 4626 if it claims certain credits, even though it does not owe any AMT.
+See Form 4626 for details.

 Unless the corporation is treated as a small corporation exempt from the AMT, it may owe the AMT if it has any of the adjustments and tax preference items listed on Form 4626, Alternative Minimum Tax-Corporations.
-The corporation must file Form 4626 if its taxable income (or loss) before the NOL deduction, combined with these adjustments and tax preference items is more than the smaller of \$40,000 or the corporation's allowable exemption amount (from Form 4626).
+The corporation must file Form 4626 if its taxable income (or loss) before the NOL deduction, combined with these adjustments and tax preference items, is more than the smaller of \$40,000 or the corporation's allowable exemption amount (from Form 4626).
+For this purpose, taxable income does not include the NOL deduction.